KeithHayes23/amplify_react/README.md

 ```
 amplify push
 ```
 One last thing I need to resolve.
-Using the amplify <Connect/> component only allow for 1 subscription.
+Using the amplify <Connect/> component only allows for 1 subscription.
 I am interested in Creates, Updates and Deletes so I add an consolidated subscription that notify's the app if any of those condition occur.
 Has to be a better way but until I figure that out here's a work around.

 In the aws console open the appsync service select schema, find the type Subscriptions part and a onAnySubs item.
 ```
 type Subscription {
 	...
-	onAnySubs: Item
+	onAnySubs: Device
-		@aws_subscribe(mutations: ["createItem","updateItem","deleteItem"])
+		@aws_subscribe(mutations: ["createDevice", "updateDevice", "deleteDevice"])
 }
 ```

 Add this to src/graphql/subscriptions.js
 ```
 export const onAnySubs = `subscription onAnySubs {
-  onDeleteItem {
+  onDeleteDevice {
     id
     name
     price
     description
   },
-  onUpdateItem {
+  onUpdateDevice {
     id
     name
     price
     description
   },
-  onCreateItem {
+  onCreateDevice {
     id
     name
     price